-By Dr. Gajan Srikanthan, Director Clinical Pathways, Lumeon
+By Dr Gajan Srikanthan, Director of Clinical Pathways, Lumeon

 Preparing for surgery is a complex process, which can become chaotic without careful management.
 It’s essential to prioritize both patient and caregiver pre-surgical readiness to make sure that everything goes according to plan, and that patients arrive well prepared for their procedure.

 For patients, this means receiving clear information and easy-to-follow instructions about what to do before surgery, how to prepare, and when and where to arrive.
 On the caregiver side, best practice calls for organized and thorough processes that help with the mitigation of risk.

 Pre-surgical assessment is fundamentally risk management, with risk varying from patient to patient and from procedure to procedure.
 Standardized systems allow for identification of patients at increased risk, allowing care teams to take steps to mitigate that risk, and where needed to delay or cancel the surgery.
 Mitigation includes medical optimization, such as managing blood pressure, anemia, or smoking status; managing medications like anticoagulants; and undertaking procedures to manage cardiac risk, such as coronary stent insertion.

 Readiness can also revolve around logistics, such as the patient knowing where to be and where to go.
 It’s also important that patients understand the procedure they’re about to have — the risks, the benefits, the recovery process.
 They should be informed that choices like smoking habits and alcohol consumption can result in a complicated and prolonged recovery phase.

 Enhancing patient and caregiver readiness involves two important elements: well-coordinated, personalized communication and proactive patient care, which includes pre-habilitation and post-op follow-up.
 Let’s look at how each of these works in practice and why each is essential.

 Well-coordinated, personalized communication